mikepqr/dwx/README.md

    Saturday.
 Mostly cloudy until evening.
 High of 75 (a little cooler than yesterday).
    ```

-## Deployment of a Twitter bot that posts daily on AWS Lambda with zappa
+## AWS Lambda/zappa deployment of a Twitter bot that posts daily

-AWS Lambda is an inexpensive way to post the output of `dwx.describe_weather()`
+AWS Lambda is an inexpensive way to post the output of `dwx.describe_wx()`
 to Twitter once per day. [zappa ](https://github.com/Miserlou/Zappa) simplifies
 Lambda deployment.